 - Measure the response time for searches and examine the entry contents.
 For example, the health check might retrieve a monitoring entry from a server and base the health check result on whether the entry was returned, how long it took to be returned, and whether the value of the returned entry matches what was expected. - Monitor the replication backlog.
 If a server falls too far behind in replication, then the Identity Proxy can stop sending requests to it.
-A server is classified as degraded or unavailable if the threshold is reached for the number of missing changes, the age of the oldest missing change, or both. - Consume Identity Proxy administrative alerts.
-If the Identity Proxy indicates there is a problem, for example it enters lockdown mode, then the Identity Proxy will stop sending requests to the server.
-The Identity Proxy detects administrative alerts as soon as they are issued and then checks to see if the alert is associated with a server becoming degraded or unavailable.
-This health check also confirms if a server is placed in the degraded or unavailable state without an alert being issued.
+A server is classified as degraded or unavailable if the threshold is reached for the number of missing changes, the age of the oldest missing change, or both. - Consume Identity Data Store administrative alerts.
+If the Identity Data Store indicates there is a problem, for example an index that must be rebuilt, then it will flag itself as degraded or unavailable.
+When the Identity Proxy detects this, it will stop sending requests to the server.
+The Identity Proxy detects administrative alerts as soon as they are issued by maintaining an LDAP persistent search for changes within the cn=alerts branch of the Identity Data Store.
+When the Identity Proxy is notified by the Identity Data Store of a new alert, it immediately retrieves the base cn=monitor entry of the Identity Data Store.
+If this entry has a value for the unavailable-alert-type attribute, then the Identity Proxy will consider it unavailable.
+If this entry has a value for the degraded-alert-type attribute, then the Identity Proxy will consider it degraded.
+Clients of the Identity Proxy can use a similar mechanism to detect and react when an Identity Proxy flags itself as degraded or unavailable.

-Monitor the busyness of the server.
+• Monitor the busyness of the server.
 If a server becomes too busy, then it may be marked degraded or unavailable so that less heavily-loaded servers may be preferred.